pagalguy/ds_to_json/README.md

 ```

 ## Assumptions
-- In your output folder does not exist, the script will create it.
+- If your output folder does not exist, the script will create it.
 Ensure that the script has write access to the path
 - CAUTION If the output folder already has content, this script will delete all files in it.
 This will be changed in future, to make it an optional flag
 - The script uses workers to parallely convert files to JSON.
 - The JSON output files will be of format `converted-{x}.json`